ohata-toast/EasyCache/en/console-guide.md

 - Memory data (RDB file) is automatically backed up at a specific time once every day.
 - To manage auto backups that are created, go to **Backup**.
-- When a replication group bound for backup is deleted, bacup files are deleted altogether.
+- When a replication group bound for backup is deleted, backup files are deleted altogether.
 - After a backup retention period, backup files will be automatically deleted.
 - Auto backup is to start randomly between start time and backup time.